-All-Tackle
+All-Tackle World Records are kept for

-All-Tackle World Records are kept for the heaviest fish of a species caught by an angler in any Line Class up to 60-kilogram (130-pound).
+the heaviest fish of a species caught by an angler in any Line Class up to 60 kilograms (130 pounds).
 All-Tackle record claims are considered for all species of fish caught according to the IGFA International Angling Rules.